-A provided car or essential user scheme is available to the Chief Fire Officer, Deputy Chief Fire Officer and Assistant Chief Fire Officer, as set out below.
-Grey Book Managers who are conditioned to the flexible duty system for operational cover also have access to a provided car, essential user or lease car scheme.
+A provided car scheme is available to the Chief Fire Officer, Deputy Chief Fire Officer and Assistant Chief Fire Officer and those Grey Book Managers who are conditioned to the flexible duty system for operational cover.

 Delegated powers for the payment of honoraria lie with the Chief Fire Officer.